Tailwindest

 2. Collect supported transform targets.

-3. Analyze static class strings.
+3. Analyze static class strings into a lossless token plan.

 4. Apply replacements from the end of the file to the beginning.